 Do you need a paying Switchboard Live account?

 Yes.
-The minimum cost is $79 per month (billed annually) for 5 simultaneous live streaming destination.
+The minimum cost is $79 per month (billed annually) for 5 simultaneous live streaming destinations.
 A 14-day free trial is also available.

 What if I am not a Switchboard Live customer?

-You can still use the multi-destination streaming method with your encoder to live stream simultaneously to Facebook and Dacast.
+You can still use the multi platform streaming method with your encoder to live stream simultaneously to Facebook and Dacast.

 What is the advantage of the Switchboard Live & Dacast partnership?